grayfallstown/paro-rs/README.md

 - [x] Get pâro working
 - [x] Improve API (CallbackStore vs ApplicationState as toplevel element)
+- [x] Internally re-pub uuid, and refer to it as paro::UUID so it does not have to be added to the applications dependencies
+- [x] Use backticks in event! return so both single and double quotes work
+- [ ] Get port from tauri and use it directly
+- [ ] Use a logging framework
 - [ ] Examples
   - [x] Minimal counter example
   - [ ] Implement GUI for [html2maud](https://github.com/grayfallstown/html2maud) with pâro and put it as submodule under examples